silnrsi/ftml/README.md

 A **testgroup** has the following attributes:

-- **background**	Specifies the default background colour for the entire testgroup.
+- **background**: Specifies the default background colour for the entire testgroup.
 The colour is specified in the form #xxyyzz where x, y and z are hex digits and the value xx specifies the red value, yy the green value and zz the blue value.
 This attribute is optional.
-- **label**	A textual label for the group by which it is identified.
+- **label**: A textual label for the group by which it is identified.
 This is a required attribute.

-- A **testgroup** takes a single optional **comment** and zero or more **test** and (in the case of the outermost test group) **testgroup** elements as direct children.
+A **testgroup** takes a single optional **comment** and zero or more **test** and (in the case of the outermost test group) **testgroup** elements as direct children.
 Empty **testgroup** elements may occur.

 ### comment
 A **comment** element may be used to provide descriptive information about a test group.
 The text child of this element specifies the comment text.
 This element is optional and, if present, must not be empty.